Which of the following is NOT a type of accounting commonly used ... | Study Prep in Pearson+

 1

-Understand the types of accounting commonly used in business.
-These include Financial Accounting, Tax Accounting, and Managerial Accounting, which are all essential for different aspects of business operations.
+Understand the types of accounting commonly used in business organizations.
+These include Financial Accounting, Managerial Accounting, and Tax Accounting, which serve distinct purposes in tracking, analyzing, and reporting financial information.

-Financial Accounting focuses on preparing financial statements for external stakeholders, such as investors and creditors, to assess the financial health of a company.
+Financial Accounting focuses on preparing financial statements for external stakeholders, such as investors and creditors, to provide a clear picture of the organization's financial health.

-Tax Accounting deals with compliance with tax laws and regulations, ensuring accurate reporting and payment of taxes to government authorities.
+Managerial Accounting is used internally by management to make informed decisions, plan operations, and control costs.
+It emphasizes detailed reports tailored to specific managerial needs.

-Managerial Accounting is used internally by management to make informed decisions, plan, and control operations.
-It involves budgeting, forecasting, and performance analysis.
+Tax Accounting deals with compliance with tax laws and regulations, ensuring accurate calculation and reporting of taxes owed by the organization.

-Biological Accounting is not a recognized type of accounting in business.
-It does not pertain to the financial or operational aspects of a company, making it the correct answer to the question.
+Biological Accounting is not a recognized type of accounting in business organizations.
+It does not align with the established categories of accounting used in practice, making it the correct answer to the question.

 Watch next